-An inclusive approach to healthcare management systems means performance review is done by the organization in a chain of command, starting from the executive and top leadership of the company.
 Healthcare management systems should be up to date to offer organizations a sustainable and resilient advantage within the industry.
 Through a management system that is organized and updated, a healthcare organization can guarantee the provision of resources, monitor their use, and ensure that they are well maintained and preserved for the future.
-In terms of healthcare professionals, a quality management system is essential for maintaining the work environment and having professionals maintain the same working space for a long time because they are motivated (Tweedie et al., 2019).
+In terms of healthcare professionals, a quality management system is essential for maintaining the work environment and maintaining the same working space for a long time because they are motivated [5].
 Organizations recently rely on improved data collection methods for an effective healthcare management system.
 Artificial intelligence and other big data platforms allow healthcare organizations to design and implement management systems.
 Management is an essential part of any organization, including healthcare.
-As part of the most critical sector globally, healthcare management requires regular checking to ensure that the performance management strategies help organizations attain significant goals and objectives (Tweedie et al., 2019).
-References Shaw, C. (2006).
-Managing the performance of health professionals. in Europe, 98.
+As part of the most important sector globally, healthcare management requires regular checking to ensure that the performance management strategies help organizations attain significant goals and objectives [1].